-The simple reason being that anyone who uses this quote from Tariq Ali “the only real alternative to capitalist policies is provided by the revolutionary left groups as a whole.
-Despite their smallness and their many failings, they represent the only way forward” not only agrees with Ali’s political opportunism but also excuses the betrayals committed by Ali et al.
+Even a cursory read of the book will show this to be the case.
+If proof were needed, then it can be found in the opening of the book which carries a quote from the political scoundrel Tariq Ali who says "the only real alternative to capitalist policies is provided by the revolutionary left groups as a whole.
+Despite their smallness and their many failings, they represent the only way forward".

 If there is a theme running through this book, it is to boost the credentials of Tariq Ali and all the Pseudo Left, Stalinist and Anarchist groups.
 It is also a thinly veiled polemic against orthodox Trotskyism whether represented by Socialist Labour League under Gerry Healy or the Socialist Equality Party(SEP).